pcubillos/pyratbay/docs/api.rst

         boundaries.
         If not None, plot shaded area between +/-1sigma and +/-2sigma boundaries.
-    punits: String
-        Pressure units for output plot (input units are always barye).
     ax: AxesSubplot instance
         If not None, plot into the given axis.
     filename: String
         If not None, save plot to given file name.
-    theme: String
+    theme: string or mc3.plots.Theme object
-        The histograms' color theme for bounds regions.
+        A color theme for the profiles and credible regions.
-        Only 'blue' and 'orange' themes are valid at the moment.
-        Alternatively, provide a two-element iterable to provide the colors.
     alpha: 2-element float iterable
         Alpha transparency for bounds regions.
     fs: Float